Stephen Hopkins (politician)

 One of the most contentious political issues of his day was the use of paper money versus hard currency.
 His bitter political rival Samuel Ward championed hard currency, whereas Hopkins advocated the use of paper money.
 The rivalry between the two men became so heated that Hopkins sued Ward for £40,000, but he lost the case and had to pay costs.
-By the mid-1760s, the contention between the two men became a serious distraction to the government of the colony, and realizing this they attempted to placate each other—initially without success.
+By the mid-1760s, the contention between the two men became a serious distraction to the government of the colony, and they attempted to placate each other—initially without success.
 Ultimately, both agreed to not run for office in 1768, and Josias Lyndon was elected governor of the colony as a compromise candidate.

-In 1770, Hopkins once again became chief justice of the Rhode Island Supreme Court and during this tenure became a principal player in the colony's handling of the 1772 Gaspee Affair, when a group of irate Rhode Island citizens boarded a British revenue vessel and burned it to the waterline.
-In 1774, he was given an additional important responsibility as one of Rhode Island's two delegates to the First Continental Congress—his former rival Samuel Ward being the other.
+In 1770, Hopkins once again became chief justice of the Rhode Island Supreme Court, and he became a principal player in the colony's handling of the 1772 Gaspee Affair, when a group of irate Rhode Island citizens boarded a British revenue vessel and burned it to the waterline.
+In 1774, he was given an additional important responsibility as one of Rhode Island's two delegates to the First Continental Congress, his former rival Samuel Ward being the other.
 Hopkins had become well known in the Thirteen Colonies ten years earlier when he published a pamphlet entitled The Rights of Colonies Examined which was critical of British Parliament and its taxation policies.

 Hopkins signed the Declaration of Independence in the summer of 1776 with worsening palsy in his hands.
 He signed it by holding his right hand with his left and saying, "My hand trembles, but my heart does not."
 He served in the Continental Congress until September 1776, when failing health forced him to resign.
 He was a strong backer of the College of the English Colony of Rhode Island and Providence Plantations (later named Brown University) and became the institution's first chancellor.
 He died in Providence in 1785 at age 78 and is buried in the North Burial Ground there.
 Hopkins has been called Rhode Island's greatest statesman.
-In 1774, Hopkins owned six or seven enslaved people, making him among the top five percent of slaveholders in Providence at the time.
+In 1774, Hopkins owned six or seven slaves, making him among the top five percent of slaveholders in Providence at the time.